ScalarQuantum/YoutubeClone/README.md

 # YoutubeClone
-Trying to create a clone of YouTube.
+Trying to create a clone of YouTube using HTML, CSS and Javascript.